 This course is a study of our Federal Government designed to give the student an understanding of its organization, principles and actual workings.
 The relationship of the individual to government is emphasized.
 Credit will be given without taking Political Science 212 but same is recommended.
-Offered 1952-53 and alternate years.
+Offered first semester.
 3 semester hours credit.